fbpx Skip to main content

 • Will the tunnels along the old railway line be used?

-There are three tunnels along the route at West Dean, Singleton, and Cocking.
-The approved route follows the disused Railway line deviating to avoid the three tunnels on the route.
-The route around West Dean Tunnel, will involve using a stretch of the A286, where some improvement to the footway is planned.
-The second deviation take the route around Singleton Tunnel through a scenic woodland to avoid the tunnel.
-The current plan to avoid Cocking Tunnel requires a ramp to take the path from the cutting over the tunnel to link with the South Downs Way.
+There are three tunnels along the route: West Dean, Singleton, and Cocking.
+The approved route deviates to avoid these tunnels, utilising a section of the A286 where the footway has been widened for pedestrians.
+The route around Singleton Tunnel will pass through scenic woodland, and to avoid Cocking Tunnel, a ramp will connect the path from the cutting to Hoefield Lane Bridleway, above the tunnel and onwards to the South Downs Way.

 • Will cyclists and walkers have to use the road at all?